Skip to main content

 Technical SEO Foundations

-Search engines can only reward what they can reliably crawl, understand, and index.
-Technical SEO is the infrastructure layer — site architecture, crawl budget management, Core Web Vitals, and structured data — that determines whether your content compounds or sits invisible.
+Search engines and AI retrieval systems can only reward what they can reliably crawl, understand, and index.
+Technical SEO is the infrastructure layer — site architecture, crawl budget management, Core Web Vitals, and structured data — that determines whether your content compounds in rankings or sits invisible across both Google and the AI engines that now answer questions directly.

 Without this layer locked in, every dollar spent on content is at risk.
-We treat technical SEO as the non-negotiable first investment in every engagement — because authority built on a broken foundation decays.
+We treat technical SEO as the non-negotiable first investment in every engagement — because authority built on a broken foundation decays in traditional search, and never earns citations in AI search at all.

 Outputs